Not a Member?

 See Contraindications.
-Acute alcohol intake, amiodarone, antiepileptic agents (eg, ethosuximide, felbamate, oxcarbazepine, topiramate), azoles (eg, fluconazole, ketoconazole, itraconazole), capecitabine, chloramphenicol, chlordiazepoxide, diazepam, disulfiram, estrogens, fluorouracil, fluoxetine, fluvastatin, fluvoxamine, H2-antagonists (eg, cimetidine), halothane, isoniazid, methylphenidate, omeprazole, phenothiazines, salicylates, sertraline, succinimides, sulfonamides (eg, sulfamethizole, sulfadiazine, sulfamethoxazole-trimethoprim), tacrolimus, ticlopidine, tolbutamide, trazodone, warfarin, miconazole, diltiazem, erythromycin, nifedipine, and phenylbutazone may increase levels.
-Anticancer drugs (eg, bleomycin, carboplatin, cisplatin, doxorubicin, methotrexate), carbamazepine, chronic alcohol abuse, folic acid, fosamprenavir, nelfinavir, reserpine, ritonavir, St. John's wort, sucralfate, vigabatrin, diazoxide, rifampin, and theophylline may decrease levels.
+Acute alcohol intake, amiodarone, antiepileptic agents (eg, ethosuximide, felbamate, oxcarbazepine, topiramate), azoles (eg, fluconazole, ketoconazole, itraconazole), capecitabine, chloramphenicol, chlordiazepoxide, disulfiram, estrogens, fluorouracil, fluoxetine, fluvastatin, fluvoxamine, H2-antagonists (eg, cimetidine), halothane, isoniazid, methylphenidate, omeprazole, phenothiazines, salicylates, sertraline, succinimides, sulfonamides (eg, sulfamethizole, sulfadiazine, sulfamethoxazole-trimethoprim), ticlopidine, tolbutamide, trazodone, and warfarin may increase levels.
+Anticancer drugs (eg, bleomycin, carboplatin, cisplatin, doxorubicin, methotrexate), carbamazepine, chronic alcohol abuse, diazepam, diazoxide, folic acid, fosamprenavir, nelfinavir, reserpine, rifampin, ritonavir (RTV), St. John's wort, sucralfate, vigabatrin, and theophylline may decrease levels.
 Administration with preparations that increase gastric pH (eg, supplements or antacids containing calcium carbonate, aluminum hydroxide, and magnesium hydroxide) may affect absorption; do not take at the same time of day.
-Phenobarbital, sodium valproate, valproic acid, carbamazepine, ciprofloxacin, and diazepam may increase or decrease levels.
+Phenobarbital, sodium valproate, and valproic acid may increase or decrease levels.
 May impair efficacy of azoles (eg, fluconazole, ketoconazole, voriconazole), corticosteroids, doxycycline, estrogens, furosemide, irinotecan, oral contraceptives, paclitaxel, paroxetine, quinidine, rifampin, sertraline, teniposide, theophylline, and vitamin D. Increased and decreased PT/INR responses reported with warfarin.
-May decrease levels of chlorpropamide, clozapine, diazoxide, methadone, nimodipine, verapamil, albendazole, certain HIV antivirals (eg, efavirenz, lopinavir/ritonavir, indinavir), anti-epileptic agents (eg, felbamate, topiramate, quetiapine), atorvastatin, cyclosporine, digoxin, fluvastatin, folic acid, mexiletine, nisoldipine, praziquantel, and simvastatin.
+May decrease levels of active metabolites of albendazole, certain HIV antivirals (eg, efavirenz, lopinavir/RTV, indinavir), anti-epileptic agents (eg, felbamate, topiramate, quetiapine), atorvastatin, chlorpropamide, clozapine, cyclosporine, digoxin, fluvastatin, folic acid, methadone, mexiletine, nifedipine, nimodipine, nisoldipine, praziquantel, simvastatin, and verapamil.
 May decrease levels of amprenavir (active metabolite) when given w/ fosamprenavir alone.
 May increase levels of amprenavir when given with the combination of fosamprenavir and RTV.
-Resistance to the neuromuscular blocking action of pancuronium, vecuronium, rocuronium, and cisatracurium reported in patients chronically administered phenytoin; monitor closely for more rapid recovery from neuromuscular blockade than expected, and higher infusion rate requirements.
+Resistance to the neuromuscular blocking action of pancuronium, vecuronium, rocuronium, and cisatracurium reported in patients chronically administered phenytoin; monitor closely for more rapid recovery from neuromuscular blockade than expected and for higher infusion rate requirements.
 Avoid with enteral feeding preparations and/or related nutritional supplements may decrease levels; avoid w/ enteral feeding preparations.

 Assess for hypersensitivity to the drug, its inactive ingredients, or other hydantoins, alcohol use, hepatic/renal impairment, porphyria, grave illness, seizures due to hypoglycemia or other metabolic causes, absence seizures, any other conditions where treatment is contraindicated or cautioned, pregnancy/nursing status, and possible drug interactions.